fablabbrighton/digital-fabrication-module/docs/_course-notes-lm225-2020/intro.md

 * What you can make

-## Introductions :construction:
+## Introductions

-Max 3 mins each
+Max 3 mins each.
+:speech_balloon: Timer

 * Tell us who you are, and what you're interested in making (in this module or more broadly)
 * Show something you've made (on your course, or not), and talk about how and why you made it